For consumers For business

 TreeWaffle Henley Longsleeve – Ships internationally from Canada

-All tentree’s products are created with an Earth-First approach, meaning they're made in fair, safe working conditions, and constructed using lower-impact and recycled materials.
+Canadian brand tentree plants ten trees for every item purchased to help regenerate ecosystems and provide planting jobs in communities around the world, and has already planted over 65 million trees.
+All tentree’s products are created with an Earth-first approach, meaning they're made in fair, safe working conditions, and constructed using lower-impact and recycled materials.

-tentree’s super comfy fabrics and easy wardrobe staples are typically available from XS-XL.
+tentree’s clothes are typically available from XS-XL.

 See the rating.